Town-of-Impostors/TownOfImpostors/README.md

 + **Can Use Cameras:** Agent can activate Cameras _(Skeld and Polus Only)_
 + **Can Use Door Logs:** Agent can activate Door Logs _(MIRA HQ Only)_
 + **Can Use Vitals:** Agent can activate Vitals _(Polus Only)_
++ **Agent Abilities Share Cooldown:** Toggle whether all agent abilities go into cooldown after using one ability

 </details>